Airplane is a platform for engineers to quickly build high-quality internal tools.

 Examples: Billing dashboard, Support inbox, Team inspector.

 Resources are Airplane's main way of configuring integrations with existing systems like databases and APIs.
 Creating a resource configures how to e.g. connect to a database, and users can use resources by attaching them to tasks.
+Certain common operations can be performed from tasks via Airplane's built-in tasks.

 In this series of getting started guides, we'll walk through building with the major components of Airplane, including tasks and views.